 Find of the week- HatsNCompany on etsy.
 Find a plethora of handmade hats from Greece.
 I am seriously thinking about that short brimmed Fedora.
 The colors and style selection matched with prices, from about 65.00- 121.00, makes for a one stop hat shop!

 Many people own some form of Native American Jewelry, and such pieces have been in fashion for years.
 However, there is sometimes more than meets the eye concerning how the many designs relate to the specific symbols, beliefs and aesthetics of particular tribes and artists.
-One may begin to consider how there can sometimes be the use of older pieces with no appreciation of them as anything other than aesthetically pleasing.
-In this post I focus on the southwest and sterling pieces.
-However, there are many types of Native American jewelry types created from various materials; some beaded, some in bone, seeds etc. Artists pour years of experience into the pieces, and allow the wearer to have access to amazing cultural and individual designs.
+I hope to highlight how we should consider the use of older pieces with an appreciation of them that goes beyond the aesthetic.
+In this post I focused on the southwest and sterling pieces.
+However, there are many types of Native American jewelry styles created from various materials; some beaded, some in bone, seeds etc. Not to mention designers today working in the fashion industry and with various contemporary and new materials.
+Artists pour years of experience into the pieces, and allow the wearer to have access to amazing cultural and individual designs.
 My affair with vintage Native American jewelry has been a long one.
 I am drawn to the specialness of the stones chosen, evident in quality examples.
-I also love the age on the sterling and that smoother the worn feel.
+I also love the age on the sterling and that smooth worn feel.
 Layering jewelry is easy with these great old southwestern pieces as well.
 However, one large quality ring can go a long way too!

 I hope to demonstrate that really understanding the jewelry will help you find better pieces, wear them in more interesting combinations and connect with them in more meaningful ways.

 One common mistake people make right from the start is to clean this “tarnished” pawn jewelry.
 This can lower the value.
 These pieces in particular hold many layers of meaning.
 Due to their origins there are even some cultural beliefs about older jewelry which include the idea that a piece sometimes comes to you because it is meant to be cared for by you.
 Another thing to consider is where a seller might have unscrupulously gotten the item such as a burial or in a dishonest fashion.
-Such jewelry is believed to bring you bad luck.
+Such jewelry is believed by some to bring one bad luck.
 It is even thought by some that turquoise sort of holds the mojo of the past wearer so one would want to “cleanse” it or avoid contact, especially if that person was deceased.
+It is interesting and appeals to me as an anthropologist to look at the believes of others when discussing material culture.
+We may not always believe what others do, but wear and use is really a part of these items.

 This is a process the Navajo created in the 1860’s in which one carves the design into two halves of a prepared soft sandstone (tufa).
 It involves about 4 days of work and is harder than one might assume.
 Vents are carved leading away from the design in the stone so that hot air can escape.
 One also has pour channels where the silver will be poured in.
 The stone is heated to prevent silver from sticking to it and then the artist can pour in the heated or molten silver.
 This is a very simplified explanation and there are various stages to the pours, both the silver and air must be at a “good” temperature, and polishing the final piece is done in phases.